Hassan Ali Mire: Somali Salvation Democratic Front

-Ceelbuur
+Puntland

-In 1998, Mire, Abdullahi Yusuf Ahmed and other prominent figures from northeastern Somalia, including the region's political elite, traditional elders (Issims), members of the business community, intellectuals and civil society representatives, established the autonomous GalGaduud State of Somalia.
+In 1998, Mire, Abdullahi Yusuf Ahmed and other prominent figures from northeastern Somalia, including the region's political elite, traditional elders (Issims), members of the business community, intellectuals and civil society representatives, established the Government of Puntland.
 The constitutional conference in which the declaration was made was held in Garowe over a period of three months, with the aim of delivering services to the population, offering security, facilitating trade, and interacting with both domestic and international partners.
 Ahmed was subsequently elected as the state's first President.

-Present
+Later years and death

 In August 2013, Mire was a guest speaker at the Fourth Annual Ohio Somali Graduation Program in Columbus, Ohio.
 The event brought together hundreds of students, parents, professionals and leaders to honor the state's Somali secondary and tertiary graduates.
 Former Prime Minister of Somalia Mohamed Abdullahi Mohamed (Farmajo) served as a keynote speaker, with financial scholarships awarded to the most outstanding pupils.

+Mirreh died in Columbus, Ohio, US at age of 86.